Can Civil Servants Invest in Stocks?

 A: Civil servants cannot invest in stocks of companies that they regulate or oversee.
 They are also prohibited from using their positions to obtain non-public information about companies.

-Read more How to invest in kpop company stocks
+Read more How to categorize stock investment in quickbooks

 **Q: What are the penalties for violating stock ownership restrictions?**